schmunk42/giic/README.md

     app/yiic migrate

 Because Yii can only create `CConsoleApplication`s we have to use the supplied CLI entry-script to create our hybrid application.
-Run thw following command to invoke the set configured actions:
+Run the following command to invoke the set configured actions:

     php vendor/schmunk42/giic/giic.php giic generate sakila